transientskp/tkp/documentation/source/recipes.rst

   - image: list of (FITS) images.

+  - parset: parameter set containg the following optional settings.
+Note that these setting supersede the values in your (local) TKP configuration file.

-  - detection_level: detection level for sources, in background sigma.
+    - detection.threshold: peak detection threshold for a source to be found.

-  - dataset_id: dataset to which images belong.
-If run with the default of ``None``, a dataset_id will be created in the database, that can then be used in later iterations.

-  - radius: relative radius for source association.
-Default is 1.
+    - analysis.threshold: threshold to include neighbouring pixels into the determination of the source details.

+    - association.radius: radius in units of the default De Ruiter radius to associate sources with previously extracted sources.

+    - backsize.x, backsize.y: mesh size to determine the background
+      level.

-  - nproc: number of maximum simultaneous processors per node
+  - nproc: number of maximum simultaneous processors per node.
+Useful when performing source extraction on multiple subbands simultaneously.

 - outputs: